National Parks in Sri Lanka

 - Animals: Best for elephants.
 However, it is also possible to see two unique species of monkey, the Purple Faced Langur, and Toque Macaque.

 - Where to stay: The park is only 30 mins from Sigiriya.
-Because of this, it’s best to combine a visit to the park with a visit to Lion’s rock.
-See all hotels in Sigirya or Dambulla.
+Because of this, it’s best to combine a visit to the park with a visit to Lion’s Rock.

 - Season: July to October.
-The elephant gathering takes place during the months September/October.
+The elephant gathering takes place during the months of September/October.

 - Animals: Best for elephants (gathering).
 It’s also possible to see peacocks, bears, and crocodiles.

-- Where to stay: See the best hotels in Dambulla.
+- Where to stay: Find the best hotels in Dambulla.

-Willpatu is the hidden gem of all the national parks in Sri Lanka; famous for sightings of the reclusive sloth bear.
+Wilpattu is the hidden gem of all the national parks in Sri Lanka, famous for sightings of the reclusive sloth bear.
 It was the first national park created in the country (along with Yala) in 1938 and is the largest national park in Sri Lanka.
 Although it is relatively unknown, the park is teeming with wildlife, with leopard sightings a close second behind Yala.

-It perhaps even exceeds Yala in terms of it’s incredible beauty, and peaceful nature.
+It perhaps even exceeds Yala in terms of its incredible beauty and peaceful nature.
 You won’t see many other jeeps here, so it’s easy to feel as if you’re the only one in the park!
-It also has the best infrastructure, so if you want a comfortable jeep ride than Willpatu is definitely your best option.
+It also has the best infrastructure, so if you want a more comfortable Jeep ride, then Wilpattu is definitely your best option.

 Downsides: Not as many elephants as in some of the other national parks.